partmor/SDC-Behavioral-Cloning/README.md

 ![nvidia_architecture]

-This architecture fairly over-dimensioned for the scope of this project: the data is collected from a circuit which is flat, does not have U-turns, tarmac texture is relatively constant, and most importantly, there are not any obstacles whatsoever in the path, e.g., other cars circulating.
+This architecture could be fairly over-dimensioned for the scope of this project: the data is collected from a circuit which is flat, does not have U-turns, tarmac texture is relatively constant, and most importantly, there are not any obstacles whatsoever in the path, e.g., other cars circulating.

 Auto-driving on **track 1** is relatively easy.
 First of all because the morfphology and casuistry from this track is not very complex.
 Secondly, because the model has been trained on the same circuit, so it is basically a case of **in-sample testing**, which is not the most rigorous way to assess the performance of a model